 “Things have changed for him and changed him in some ways, and yet he is so deeply and fundamentally still Picard.
 We’re thrilled at what we’re going to deliver.
 I know Patrick is really excited.
 The cast is coming together beautifully.
 And I will give you nothing else.”

 The second trailer for the series suggests that old baddie The Borg may have a huge part in the series.
 Not only do we see a Borg cube ship, but there’s also a very interesting shot of what looks like Romulans patrolling a prison featuring a sign stating “This facility has gone 5843 days without an assimilation.”

 Will any of The Next Generation cast appear in Picard’s spin-off?

 Stewart’s old Star Trek: TNG co-star Jonathan Frakes (far left) is reportedly directing a few episodes of the series, having previously taken the captain’s chair for episodes of Discovery, Deep Space Nine, Voyager and even multiple episodes of TNG while he was still acting on it.
 As we’ve now seen from the latest trailer he will reprise his role of William Riker, alongside another fan favourite Marini Sirtis, who plays his partner Deanna Troi.

-The trailer also reveals that Brent Spiner will feature in some form as android Data and Jeri Ryan will blast her way back into the action as former Borg drone Seven of Nine.
+The trailer also reveals that Brent Spiner will feature in some form as android Data and Jeri Ryan will blast her way back into the action as former Borg drone Seven of Nine ( a character from Star Trek: Voyager).
 Jonathan Del Arco will also return as Borg drone Hugh.